medchakkir/medchakkir/readme.md

 ## 🚀 About Me
 - 💻 I love coding and building innovative solutions.
 - 🌱 I’m currently working on improving my crafts in Web Development.
+- 🌍 Polyglot coder: Fluent in English, French, and Arabic, with Somali as my native language.
 - 🌐 I’ve collaborated on multiple projects and am eager to bring that experience to open-source collaborations!
-- 🌍 Polyglot coder: Fluent in English, French, and Arabic, with Somali as my native language.
-Let’s build something amazing, no matter the language!

 ## 📫 Get in Touch
 <p align="left">